XdpCs/ComfyUIClient/README.md

 ## License

-ComfyUI-Client is under the [MIT](LICENSE).
+ComfyUIClient is under the [MIT](LICENSE).
 Please refer to LICENSE for more information.